Tips for Living a More Environmentally Friendly Lifestyle

 Conserving water and energy on a daily basis is an excellent way to help out the planet.

-Leaving the tap running while brushing your teeth, or spending extra time in the shower spacing out, can use up several litres of water each day.
-If you turn off the tap while brushing, you could save nearly 19 litres of water daily!
+It's easy to forget that leaving the tap on while brushing your teeth or spending extra time in the shower can waste lots of water.
+Did you know that turning off the tap while you brush your teeth could save nearly 19 litres of water per day?

 To save money on your water and energy bills and help save the planet, follow these tips: